sebastian-software/preppy/readme.md

 ## Output Targets

-*Pre Publish Lib* produces builds depending on the entries of your packages `package.json`.
+*Prepublish* produces builds depending on the entries of your packages `package.json`.
 It supports building for CommonJS and well as producing output with ES Modules.
 Just add the relevant entries to the configuration.